Good Fat vs. Bad Fat: A Simple Healthy Guide

 If your diet is meat-and-potatoes fare, you’re probably getting far more saturated fat and very little omega 3s, leaving you vulnerable to a long list of ailments.
 Or maybe you eat mostly prepared, processed foods, in which case you are probably getting lots of omega-6 fatty acids (from corn, safflower, sunflower, and other vegetable- or seed-based oils) and few omega 3s.
 Here again, we have a scenario that is not enhancing your health.

 Clearly, EFAs truly are as essential as their name implies.
 If you are missing out on these nutrients, I do hope you take steps to correct the situation, by eating more fish, taking omega-3 supplements, or both.
-My patient Shelley discovered how important EFAs are after a potentially serious health scare that could have been avoided with proper nutrition.

 How To Tell Good Fats From Bad Fats